GSA/piv-guides/pages/locally-trusted-ocsp.md

 ![Locally Trusted OCSP Group Policy Configuration](../img/local-ocsp-group-policy-08.png)

-  7. Add the OCSP URL(s) as you did above in Steps 4-7 to manually configure the Windows Client [Manually configure the Windows Client Configuration](#Manual-Client-Configuration-1)
+  7. Add the OCSP URL(s) as you did above in Steps 4-7 to manually configure the Windows Client [Manually configure the Windows Client](#Manually-configure-the-Windows-Client-1)

 ## End-to-end testing